Redeem FAssets

 - holds the agent vault address, redemption request id, the amount of FAssets to redeem, and other important information.RedemptionTicketCreated

-- holds the redemption ticket information that is updated during the redemption process.
+- holds the redemption ticket information updated during the redemption process.

 To parse the redemption events, you can use the following function: